 Presentations

-Duration: 12 months (2024-25) · PI: Steven Denney (University of Vienna) · Funding: Academy of Korean Studies; University of Vienna
+Duration: Ongoing (2022-present) · PI: Steven Denney (Leiden University) · Collaborators: H. Christoph Steinhardt (University of Vienna), Myunghee Lee (Michigan State University) · Funding: Academy of Korean Studies; Leiden University; University of Vienna

 Overview